dReam-dApps/dReams/README.md

 }
 ```
 ### menu
 NFA related items such as the dReams NFA marketplace and asset controls can be independently imported for use in other dApps, it can be used with or without dReams filters.
 There are menu panels and custom Dero indicators that can be imported.
-This example shows how to import them as app tabs.
+This example shows how to import asset controls and market as app tabs.
 ```
 package main